rapid7/metasploit-framework/documentation/modules/post/linux/manage/adduser.md

  prevent being removed from sudoers group
  * **NONE** - No sudo methods are provided.
 New user is a unprivileged user

+### UseraddMethod

+Set the method used to create new user.

+ * **AUTO** - The default option.
+The module will figure out how to add in the user by itself.
+ * **MANUAL** - Instead of using a binary on the system, add in the new user directly into the FileSystem.
+This can be preferred if the binary can be inconsistent or tracked.
+ * **CUSTOM** - Set the custom binary to add in a user.
+Can be used to pipe auto detection towards a preferred binary such as debians dual choice of useradd and adduser, or alpines busybox.

 ### UseraddBinary

 Set the binary used to add the user.
 The two main binaries concerned with are `useradd` and `adduser`.
 If you want to overwrite which binary is used or give an absolute path rather than a relative path, you can override it here.
-Or you can set it to `MANUAL` to make the module skip using a binary entirely and edit `/etc/passwd` directly.

 ### MissingGroups